HansFeddersen/Final_project/README.md

 * Topic: Direct Marketing
 * Reason why they selected their topic
 * Description of their source of data
-* Questions they hope to answer with the data
+* The classification goal is to predict if the client will subscribe a term deposit.